Particular/AwsLoanBrokerShowcase/README.md

 The sample also ships the following monitoring services:

-- A Grafana instance with two different metrics dashboards
+- A Prometheus instance to collect, store, and query raw metrics data
-- A Prometheus instance to query raw metrics data
+- A Grafana instance with two different metrics dashboards, using Prometheus as data source
 - A Jaeger instance to visualize OpenTelemetry traces

 ## Requirements